kirstvh/BioCCP.jl/README.md

 `std_minsamplesize`      | Calculates standard deviation on the minimum number of designs `success_probability`         | Calculates the probability that the minimum number of designs *T* is smaller than or equal to a given sample size *t*
 `expectation_fraction_collected` | Returns the fraction of the total number of modules in the design space that is expected to be observed for a given sample size *t*
-`prob_occurrence_module` | Calculates for a module with specified module probability *p*, the probability that the module has occurred *k* times when a given number of designs has been collected
+`prob_occurrence_module` | Calculates for a module with specified module probability *p*, the probability that this module occurs *k* times when a given number of designs has been collected

 For more info about the implementation of the functions, please consult the [docs](https://kirstvh.github.io/BioCCP.jl/) or [source code](/src/BioCCP.jl).